How to Make a 3D Globe from 2D Vector Data

 Add a GeometryValidator to the canvas, connect it to the Tiles output port of the Tiler, and change the Set of Issues to Detect to “Basic Integrity”.

-Add a Deaggregator and a Counter to the canvas, connect the Deaggregator to the Passed output port of the GeometryValidator and the Counter to the output port of the Deaggregator.
-Leave all parameters as defaults for the Deaggregator.
+Add a Deaggregator and a Counter to the canvas, connect the Deaggregator to the Passed output port of the GeometryValidator, and the Counter to the output port of the Deaggregator.
+Leave all Deaggregator parameters at their defaults.
 In the Counter, set the Count output attribute to “polyID”.

 Part 2: Vertex Recalculation